Artist

 Yes — modeled at roughly $5K-$40K/year.

-- Currently ranks around the top 100% of tracked artists by modeled artist-side earnings
+- Currently ranks around the top 100% of reviewed artists by estimated artist-side earnings

 - Active since 2014 and still commercially relevant roughly 12 years later